 The numbers are sketchier for doctors, probably because people hate them less as a profession and therefore complain about them less, generating less data to examine.
 Grievances against lawyers force them to interface with disciplinary authorities – sometimes even law enforcement – where they can be studied for population dynamics.
 I guess lawyers are expected to be crazy while physicians heal thyselves.

 Or, like Dr. Jihadi, they don’t.
-Psychiatrists are the first people to descry stigma, that it prevents people from seeking treatment, puts a damper on their accounts receivable.
+Psychiatrists are the first people to decry stigma, complain that it prevents people from seeking treatment, puts a damper on their accounts receivable.
 Yet when they refuse to sample their own product, shrinks end up perpetuating that stigma themselves.
 No one reported even the extremes of Dr. Hassan’s behavior for fear of dealing a fatal blow to his livelihood.
 Making the report that could have compelled Hassan to engage in treatment never needed to destroy his career.
 Failing to make the report, though, cost 13 lives, plus Hassan’s, because he’s slated for the death penalty for the attack.